ascott1/bigSlide.js/README.md

 	.panel {
 		position: fixed;
-		left: -15.625em; /*or width of your navigation panel*/
+		left: -15.625em; /*right or left and the width of your navigation panel*/
 		width: 15.625em; /*should match the above value*/
 	}